A Countable-Type Branching Process Model for the Tug-of-War Cancer Cell Dynamics: Results

-This is not surprising since as $i \to \infty$, the process tends to a pure birth process that can never become extinct.
-As $i\to -\infty$, the process tends to a left-continuous random walk with an absorbing state which is doomed to become extinct.

 Explicit expression for $q_{i}$ is difficult to find since the difference equation is quadratic, inhomogeneous, and varying for each $i$.
 We resort to an algorithm in \cite{hautphenne2013extinction} to obtain an approximation of the extinction probability.
-We are particularly interested in $q_{0}$ when the process is initiated by a single cell of type $0$.

 The algorithm can be applied to the ``doubly''-infinite type space such as the set of all integers $\mathbb{Z}$.
-Using notation of \cite{hautphenne2013extinction}, let $q_{0}^{(k)}$ be the probability that the process becomes extinct before reaching types in the set $\{i:\;i>k\}\cup\{i:\;i\leq -k\}$ (taboo types).
+Using notation of \cite{hautphenne2013extinction}, let $q_{0}^{(k)}$ be the probability that the process becomes extinct before reaching types in the set $\{i:\;i>k\}\cup\{i:\;i< -k\}$ (taboo types).
 Let $T_{e}$ be the time of extinction and $\tau_{k}$ be the time of first arrival into the set of taboo types, then